This

 Set the value of this

-is usually used inside functions, there are three methods to specify the value of this
+Since this is usually used inside functions, there are three methods to specify the value of this.

 call